zeckdude/code-references/javascript/date.md

 ## Date

 #### Alternatives to using the `Date` object
-*The `date` object can be a bit difficult to use, so there are some libraries that make things a lot easier*
+*The `Date` object can be a bit difficult to use, so there are some libraries that make things a lot easier*

 | Library | Notes |
 |---------------|----------------------------------------|----------------------------------------------------------|